 Step #2: Help them Research the Cost of the Item

 Help your child research how much the item they want costs.
 You could use Amazon.com, go to a physical store, or peruse a catalogue of some sort.
+This is a good financial habit to develop in them.

 Step #3: Help them Calculate How Long it Will Take to Pay for It